Healthy Homes Assessment Waiwhetu

 building insulation inspection

-A warm dry house is an ideal home
+A comfortable, dry house is an ideal home

 Insulation Waiwhetu

-Insulation requirements to meet the R-values of your area.
+Insulation requirements to be in compliance with the R-values for your area

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Learn more about this Healthy Homes insulation standard.

 Waiwhetu Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage quality.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection